amupitan/git-tech-desc/README.md

 Files in a repository have to be selected before they are committed.
 This way, you can choose what files you want in the commit.
 Git manages this by having three levels: the working directory, the staging area and the local repository.
 A file can at one of these levels depending on what the current state of the file is.
 A file can either be in the untracked, committed, modified, or staged state.

 ### Working Directory
-By default, a new file is in the working directory and not yet part of the git repository.
+By default, a new file is in the working directory and not yet part of the Git repository.
 The files in this level are in the untracked state and not yet tracked by Git.

 ### Staging Area
-Whenever a file is added to a git repository, it is moved from the working directory to the staging area and is in the staged state.
+Whenever a file is added to a Git repository, it is moved from the working directory to the staging area and is in the staged state.
 Multiple files can be added to the staging area.

 ### Git Repository
 The staging area can then be committed, which moves all the files from the staging area to the Git repository.
 All the previously staged files which were committed are now in the committed state.
 A new snapshot is created at this point.
 Whenever a file that has already been staged is modified, it becomes in the modified state.
 This file can then be added to staging area and committed again.
 After the commit, a new snapshot is created, and the file is captured in the new snapshot.

 ### Remote Repository
-Think of a remote repository as a backup of your git repository that is stored online.
+Think of a remote repository as a backup of your Git repository that is stored online.
 When you want to share your repository with others, you upload it to a remote storage.
 A popular example of this is Github or BitBucket.
 After you upload your repository, it can be downloaded and viewed by other people.
 This is generally how people collaborate on a repository - they all have their individual local copies but share a remote version that they can upload to.
 In the event that you lose your local copy of your repository, you can always download it from the remote storage.
-We will not discuss this because it is out of scope on how git works.
+We will not discuss this because it is out of scope on how Git works.

 ![Git Workflow](/workflow.png)

 ## Using Git commands to see the Git workflow
-We will go over some git commands and how they show the git workflow.
-These examples are done in a git terminal.
-Getting a git terminal is out of scope of this description as we focus on how it works, however, you can download the program and find installation instructions on Git’s website at www.git-scm.com/downloads.
+We will go over some Git commands and how they show the Git workflow.
+These examples are done in a Git terminal.
+Getting a Git terminal is out of scope of this description as we focus on how it works, however, you can download the program and find installation instructions on Git’s website at www.git-scm.com/downloads.

 ### Git init